 - Next, turn on the Instant Pot’s sauté feature.
-Sear both sides of each chicken thigh for 2-3 minutes to give them a nice brown.
+Add olive oil and then sear both sides of each chicken thigh for 2-3 minutes to give them a nice brown.

 - While the chicken thighs are sauteing, prepare the honey garlic sauce.
 Mix together minced garlic, honey, soy sauce, and chili garlic sauce.